nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 5. Finding a person : `find`
 Want to find people with certain qualities?
 Use find command to find people that contain the given constraints! <br>
 - `find` supports continuous search by allowing constraints to stack, (refer to example below to find out more)
-- All constraints applied are shown in *Result Display*.
+- All constraints applied are shown in *Result Display*
 - To remove all constraints, use `list`.
-- At least one of the optional fields must be provided.
+- At least one of the optional fields must be provided
-- All constraints are case-**in**sensitive.
+- All constraints are case-**in**sensitive

 <div style="page-break-after: always;"></div>